timolins/heroku-buildpack-telegram/README.md

 # heroku-buildpack-telegram
-Buildpack for the Telegram Messenger
+Buildpack for the Telegram CLI